Northfield, Wisconsin

 Northfield is a town in Jackson County, Wisconsin, United States.
-The population was 586 at the 2000 census.
+The population was 674 at the 2020 census.
 The unincorporated communities of Northfield and York are located in the town.

 History

 The first immigrant settlers came to the Northfield area in the 1850s.
-The town was created in November 1857 out of the northwest portion of the town of Brooklyn.
+The town was created in November 1857 out of the northwestern portion of the town of Brooklyn.
 Sixteen families were listed in the town by the 1860 census.
 Garfield was created out of the northern portion of Northfield in 1881.